abbottn3/EC500/README.md

 FFMPEG:
 I downloaded ffmpeg and added the installation directory to PATH.
 Additionally, the program uses "ffmpy", which can be downloaded with a simple "pip install ffmpy".
 This allows ffmpeg commands to be called in the script.

+wget:
+wget is used to download the images from a url.
+This can be downloaded here https://pypi.python.org/pypi/wget and must be imported.